tomgibara/coding/README.md

 --------

 The coding library builds on the bits library, to provide a range entropy codings, both universal and non.
+Full [javadocs are available][0].

 ### Universal codes